-If you’re thinking about getting a secured card, you’ve come to the right place.
-The following is a comprehensive guide that we created to help you learn everything about these cards, including the benefits and drawbacks of using one, and how they can help you build or improve your credit score.
+If you’re considering getting a secured card, you’ve come to the right place.
+The following is a comprehensive guide we created to help you learn about these cards, including the benefits and drawbacks of using one and how they can help you build or improve your credit score.
 You’ll also learn about the security deposit requirements, limitations, rewards, common mistakes to avoid, what to look for when choosing a secured credit card, what to do if your application is denied, and much more.
-Read on to gain a clear, detailed insight into secured credit cards, so that you can make an educated decision about getting one.
+Read on to gain a clear, detailed insight into secured credit cards so you can make an educated decision about getting one.

 List of Available Secured Cards